amin-ghz/Microsoft-clone/README.md

 # Microsoft-clone
-This is a clone of Microsoft's website
+This is a clone of Microsoft's website.
 I have used CSS and Flexbox to build this clone website